Last updated on October 24, 2022.

 Testing program & implementation

-- If weekly testing does not meet the needs of your school, please reach out to email@example.com with your desired cadence.
+Yes.
+If weekly testing does not meet the needs of your school, email firstname.lastname@example.org with your desired cadence.
 These requests will only be considered for the Direct Ship model.

 - Full Service: A state contractor will provide all services needed to implement screening testing in school including staffing, collecting/tracking parental consent, screening testing registration, supplies, sample collection, and reporting.
 This option requires minimal assistance from school personnel, and no onsite storage is required from schools.

 Rapid antigen tests can provide results within 15 minutes and are cost-effective.
 This screening testing method increases the likelihood of detecting an infection early.

 This program is designed to continually test students and staff to more quickly identify a potential case of COVID-19 and help schools mitigate outbreaks.
 Vaccinations are a tremendous line of defense against COVID-19.
 Ongoing testing also plays a critical role in facilitating uninterrupted in-person learning.
-This program is at no cost to schools and provides all of the resources necessary to run a successful screening testing program.
+This program is a free resource to schools and provides all of the supplies necessary to run a successful screening testing program.

 Yes.
 This program is voluntary and students under the age of 18 are required to have parental or guardian consent on file in order to participate.